Deltares/imod_coupler/README.md

 pip install -e .
 ```

-Then you can run it as CLI via
+Then you can run it as command line app via
 ```
 imodc
 ```